matthewlemke/Lyons-Lab/README.md

-#### On a scale of 1-10, how familiar are you with Bioinformatic tools?
+#### On a scale of 1-10, how familiar are you with Bioinformatic analysis?